zhehaowang/zhehao.me/book-notes/emcpp/it23-30-rvalue-references-move-semantics-perfect-forwarding.md

 typedef int& RvalueRefToT;
 ```

-decltype also employs reference collapsing during its type analysis.
+`decltype` also employs reference collapsing during its type analysis.

 **Takeaways**
-* Reference collapsing occurs in four contexts: template instantiation, auto type generation, creation and use of typedefs and alias declarations, and decltype.
+* Reference collapsing occurs in four contexts: template instantiation, `auto` type generation, creation and use of typedefs and alias declarations, and `decltype`.
 * When compilers generate a reference to a reference in a reference collapsing context, the result becomes a single reference.
 If either of the original references is an lvalue reference, the result is an lvalue reference.
-Otherwise it’s an rvalue reference.
+Otherwise it's an rvalue reference.
 * Universal references are rvalue references in contexts where type deduction distinguishes lvalues from rvalues and where reference collapsing occurs.

 ### Assume that move operations are not present, not cheap, and not used